DaveSeidel/nexusUI-cs6/README.md

 ## Usage

 1. Load the jQuery, nexusUI, and nexusUI-cs6 libraries.
-2. In your implementation of the nexusUI startup function (nx.onload), initializa the cs6 object.
+2. In your implementation of the nexusUI startup function (`nx.onload()`), initialize the cs6 object.
 3. Give each nexusUI a unique ID, and use those IDs in your Csound code as the names of the corresponding channels.

-For example, the button widget that you identify as "button1" `<canvas nx="button" id="button1"></canvas>` corresponds to a Csound channel called "button1" `kbut1 = chnget("button1")`
+For example, the button widget that you identify as "button1"

+    <canvas nx="button" id="button1"></canvas>

+corresponds to a Csound channel called "button1"

+    kbut1 = chnget("button1")

 ### Setup & initialization